YESAndy/Weijia-Cai/README.md

 Please feel free to contact me: weijiaca@andrew.cmu.edu

+### Research

+#### Valuable Data Preservation of Drone-generated Data for bridge inspection			    Jun 2020 – Aug 2020

+Researcher in _Summer research program_ in CEE Dept. in CMU

+•	Designed an integrated indicator that helps recognize the criticality of bridge components

+•	Built a Finite Element Model in a bridge structural model in Autodesk Robot Structural Analysis

+•	Built an integrated system in Python for data preprocessing, simulation function and data visualization

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for